cainsusk/BitcoinCore-Architecture/A1/script.md

 The `Blockchain` is a public record of all transactions made using Bitcoin.

-It is created through computationally expensive operations that generate a unique `block` which can be identified with a hash and represent the transactions made at a given time.
+It is created through computationally expensive operations that generate a unique `block` which can be identified with a hash and contain the transactions made at a given time.
 Each block is `backlinked` to it's `parent` block.

-The `blockchain` can be thought of as a stack, where the newest block is placed on top -- and has unbounded size.
+The `blockchain` can be thought of as a stack, where the newest block is placed on top.

+# Blocks
+Blocks are a data structure which have two components: the header, and body.

+The header contains information for identifying a block -- whereas the body contains information about the transactions the block represents.

 # Nodes